Mahakarmavibhangga ("Great Exposition of the Law of Karma")

 One will swiftly attain complete nirvana

 These eighteen points are the benefits of building a Tathagata Stupa."
+Elsewhere in the text the Buddha says the following:

 "If in this life you often use harsh speech to irritate others, and if you delight in exposing their private matters, and if you are stubborn and unyielding, then in your next life you will be born as a fire-spewing hungry ghost."
+We may derive additional information concerning the contents of this text by examining the version of the Mahakarmavibhangga that appears in the Pali Canon of Theravada Buddhism.

 In the Pali version of the text, the Sakyamuni presents a discourse in which he describes various human actions and their corresponding results.
 He begins by listing the ten wrongful actions of the evil-doer: killing living beings, stealing, engaging in sexual misconduct, speaking falsely, speaking maliciously, speaking harshly, engaging in gossip, coveting that which belongs to others, harboring ill will toward others, and holding wrongful views.
 In addition, he delineates the ten rightful actions, which consist of abstention from committing the aforementioned ten wrongful activities.